Jean-Paul Rodrigue (2013), New York:

-A new system, the Computer Assisted Passenger Prescreening System, (CAPPS
+A new system, the Computer Assisted Passenger Prescreening System (CAPPS

-II), requiring more personal information from travelers when they book
+II) was introduced.
+It required more personal information from travelers when they book

 their flights, which is used to provide a risk assessment of each passenger.

-throughputs.
+measures.
 Clearing security has become the most important source

 of delays in the passenger boarding process.
 Passengers are now expected